-Welcome to the ABC Parent and Carer's Online Community.
-This online community has been created to help and support you if you have a friend or someone in your family who is battling an eating disorder.
-Through this platform you can share your feelings and experiences and give and gain support and encourgement from others in similar situations.
+This online community has been created to help and support you if you know someone who is battling an eating disorder.
+Through this platform, you can share your feelings and experiences and give and gain support and encouragement from others in similar situations.

-To join this confidential Community please read the rules and register your membership.
+Please read the rules (click top right-hand button 'Welcome and Forum Rules') and register your membership.
 Thanks to Lottery funding this community is currently free, but donations will enable us to keep it running.
-If you have any problems logging on, or using the Online Community, or you would just like to give us some feedback please use the 'contact administrator' button on the home page.
+If you would like to contact us, please use the 'contact administrator' button on the home page.